memgraph/docs/mage/how-to-guides/create-a-new-module-cpp.md

 same signature, but they can be arbitrarily named (e.g. in query modules containing multiple callback functions).

-Query modules using the C API must have the `mgp_init_module` & `mgp_shutdown_module` functions.
-The `mgp_init_module` function’s main purpose is to register procedures so that they can be called from openCypher, and with `mgp_shutdown_module` you may reset any global states or release global resources.
+Query modules using the C++ API must have the `mgp_init_module` & `mgp_shutdown_module` functions.
+The `mgp_init_module` function’s main purpose is to register procedures so that they can be called from Cypher query language, and with `mgp_shutdown_module` you may reset any global states or release global resources.